activeadmin/activeadmin/CONTRIBUTING.md

     $> gem install bundler

-Then install the development the development dependencies:
+Then install the development dependencies:

     $> bundle install

+Active Admin uses Appraisal to test against multiple versions of Rails.

+    $> rake appraisal:install

 Now you should be able to run the entire suite using:

-    $> rake test
+    $> rake appraisal test

 `rake test` runs the unit specs, integration specs and cucumber scenarios.
-The test suite will generate a rails application in `spec/rails` to run the tests against.
+The test suite will generate rails applications in `test-rails` to run the tests against.